DelNov/T-Flows/readme.md

 - how to conduct a parallel simulation

 and, irrespective of parallel run or not:
-- how to set up periodic cases with prescribed mass flux and pressure drops in periodic direction
+- how to set up periodic cases with prescribed volume flow rate and pressure drops in periodic direction
 - how to request from _Process_ to save results unplanned
 - how to instruct _Process_ to exit prematurely.